This is us at a glance! We have created this page in order for our visitors to have a chance to see who we are and where we came from.

 Come relax and Time Travel back, to a Classic American Diner where the wait is short and the food taste like it took all day.

-We developed the All American Burger recipe as an afterthought to provide support to our other 3 original sandwiches.
+We developed the All American Burger recipe as an afterthought to provide support to our 3 original sandwiches.
 The Pork Tenderloin, Fried Meatloaf Sandwich and Paddy Wagon Melt.
 The Burgers were so popular at Food Truck Festivals, that we felt compelled to create new recipes for our evolving menu.
 When all is said and done, we will have approximately 15 signature burgers on the menu.

 One Of The Clocks in Time Travel is Permanently Set to 1:21. (gigawatts I presume!)